During therapy for hypothyroidism, dose adjustments may include changing thyroid hormone pharmaceuticals or combining them in a certain ratio.

 Before the tide turned against desiccated thyroid as the gold standard in thyroid therapy (during the 1970s), many scientists had an open-minded curiosity and excitement about both of the two synthetic pharmaceuticals, L-T3 and L-T4.

-Next, these sources do not have their clinical judgment clouded by “in or out” thinking about hormone reference range boundaries.
+Next, older sources do not have their clinical judgment clouded by “in or out” thinking about hormone reference range boundaries.

-But most importantly, going back to history brings clarity to L-T3 and L-T4 dosing ratios that are currently muddled with confusion, mythology, and fear.
+But most importantly, going back to history brings clarity to L-T3 and L-T4 dosing ratios that are currently muddled with confusion, mythology, and fear of excess T3 but not as much fear of excess T4.

 In contrast to this muddled thinking about L-T3 dosing since the late 1990s, thyroid science history before 1980 is a source of clear-headed and unbiased clinical findings about the physiological equivalency of L-T3 and L-T4 dosing.

-Much of thyroid science history speaks “inconvenient truths” about T3 dosing, and these truths are lying buried in the archives, largely unexamined today.
+Much of thyroid science history speaks “inconvenient truths” about benign long-term maintenance LT3 and desiccated thyroid dosing, and these truths are lying buried in the archives, largely unexamined today.

 Let’s hear what they said.